go-gitea/gitea/README.md

 ## Translating

 Translations are done through Crowdin.
-If you want to translate to a new language ask to add a new language there.
+If you want to translate to a new language ask one of the managers in the Crowdin project to add a new language there.

+You can also just create an issue for adding a language or ask on discord on the #translation channel

 [![Crowdin](https://badges.crowdin.net/gitea/localized.svg)](https://crowdin.com/project/gitea)